-- a. turn the AC voltage from the transformer into a fluctuating DC voltage - b. rectify any waveform errors introduced by the transformer - c. turn the sinewave output of the rectifier into a square wave - d. smooth the DC waveform

-5. The block marked 'Regulator' in the diagram could consist of:
+- a. turn the AC voltage from the transformer into a fluctuating DC voltage - b. rectify any waveform errors introduced by the transformer - c. turn the sinewave output of the rectifier into a square wave - d. smooth the DC waveform - ===== Answer is A ====== - 5.
+The block marked 'Regulator' in the diagram could consist of:

-- a. four silicon power diodes in a regulator configuration - b. two silicon power diodes and a centre-tapped transformer - c. a three-terminal regulator chip - d. a single silicon power diode connected as a half-wave rectifier

-6. In the block marked regulator below, a diode may be placed reverse across the regulator.
+- a. four silicon power diodes in a regulator configuration - b. two silicon power diodes and a centre-tapped transformer - c. a three-terminal regulator chip - d. a single silicon power diode connected as a half-wave rectifier - ====== Answer is C ======= - 6.
+In the block marked regulator below, a diode may be placed reverse across the regulator.
 Its job is to:

 - a.
 Block negative voltages from appearing at the output - b.
 Blow a fuse if high voltages occur at the output - c.
-Blow a fuse if negative currents occur at the output - d.
-Bypass the regulator if higher voltages occur on the output of the regulator compared with the input

-- 7. A power supply is to power a solid-state transceiver.
+Blow a fuse if negative currents occur at the output - 7.
+A power supply is to power a solid-state transceiver.
 A suitable over-voltage protection device is a: - a. crowbar across the regulator output - b.
-100 uF capacitor across the transformer output - c. fuse in parallel with the regulator output - d. zener diode in series with the regulator

-- 8. In a regulated power supply, the 'crowbar' is a: - a. means to lever up the output voltage - b. circuit for testing mains fuses - c. last-ditch protection against failure of the regulator in the supply - d. convenient means to move such a heavy supply unit ======= Answer is C ========
+100 uF capacitor across the transformer output - c. fuse in parallel with the regulator output - d. zener diode in series with the regulator - ====== Answer is A ======= - 8.
+In a regulated power supply, the 'crowbar' is a: - a. means to lever up the output voltage - b. circuit for testing mains fuses - c. last-ditch protection against failure of the regulator in the supply - d. convenient means to move such a heavy supply unit ====== Answer is C =======

-9. In a regulated power supply, 'current limiting' is sometimes used to:
+- 9. In a regulated power supply, 'current limiting' is sometimes used to:

 - a. prevent transformer core saturation

 - b. protect the mains fuse

 - c. minimise short-circuit current passing through the regulator

 - d. eliminate earth-leakage effects

-- 10. The purpose of a series pass transistor in a regulated power supply is to: - a. suppress voltage spikes across the transformer secondary winding - b. work as a surge multiplier to speed up regulation - c. amplify output voltage errors to assist regulation - d. allow for a higher current to be supplied than the regulator would otherwise allow
+- 10. The purpose of a series pass transistor in a regulated power supply is to: - a. suppress voltage spikes across the transformer secondary winding - b. work as a surge multiplier to speed up regulation - c. amplify output voltage errors to assist regulation - d. allow for a higher current to be supplied than the PSU would otherwise allow